TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Quickstart/3-Git.rst

     ..  note::

-        Remember that we use some convetions for username and email, see :ref:`prerequisite assumptions <quickstart-assumptions>.
+        Remember that we use some conventions for username and email, see :ref:`prerequisite assumptions <quickstart-assumptions>.

     ..  code:: bash